discord-modifications/.github/profile/README.md

 <br />

 - **Q: Is there a support server?**
 - A: Yes!
 However, don't join only to spam ping and beg for fixes.
-Join [here](https://discord.gg/HQ5N7Rcajc)
+You can find the server [here](https://discord.gg/HQ5N7Rcajc).